syncfusion-content/wpf-docs/wpf/Notify-Icon/Getting-Started.md

 # Getting Started with WPF NotifyIcon

-This section provides you an overview of working with [NotifyIcon](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.NotifyIcon.html) for WPF and provides a walk through to configure the NotifyIcon control in a real time scenario.
+This section provides you an overview of working with [NotifyIcon](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.NotifyIcon.html) for WPF and provides a walkthrough to configure the NotifyIcon control in a real-time scenario.

 ## Assembly deployment

-Refer to the [control dependencies](https://help.syncfusion.com/wpf/control-dependencies#notifyicon) section to get the list of assemblies or NuGet package needs to be added as a reference to use the control in any application.
+Refer to the [control dependencies](https://help.syncfusion.com/wpf/control-dependencies#notifyicon) section to get the list of assemblies or NuGet package that needs to be added as a reference to use the control in any application.

 Further information on installing the NuGet package can be found in the following link:
 [How to install nuget packages](https://help.syncfusion.com/wpf/visual-studio-integration/nuget-packages).

 You can also use the [Syncfusion Reference Manager](https://help.syncfusion.com/wpf/visual-studio-integration/visual-studio-extensions/add-references) to refer to the NotifyIcon's dependent assemblies.

-## Creating application with NotifyIcon control
+## Creating an application with NotifyIcon control

-In this walk through, you will create a WPF application that contains the NotifyIcon control.
+In this walkthrough, you will create a WPF application that contains the NotifyIcon control.

-## Creating project
+## Creating a project

 Create a new WPF project to show the [NotifyIcon](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.NotifyIcon.html) control in Visual Studio.

 ## Adding control via designer

-The `NotifyIcon` control can be added to the application by dragging it from Toolbox and dropping it in the designer.
+The `NotifyIcon` control can be added to the application by dragging it from toolbox and dropping it in the designer.
 The required [assemblies](https://help.syncfusion.com/wpf/control-dependencies#notifyicon) will be added automatically.

 ![Adding WPF NotifyIcon control via designer](Getting-Started_images/wpf-notifyicon-designer.png)

-## Adding control manually in XAML
+## Adding the control manually in XAML

-To add the control manually in XAML page, follow the given steps:
+To add the control manually to the XAML page, follow the given steps:

 1.Add the following required assembly references to the project,